Why? (American band): History

 For their third album, Alopecia, Why? asked the fans to contribute photographs of their palms for the album's artwork.
 They released "The Hollows" as the first single with two different European and US versions, featuring remixes and covers by Boards of Canada, Xiu Xiu, Dntel, Half-handed Cloud, Dump and Islands.
 Alopecia was released in 2008 to very positive reviews.
 An image of the poster for Alopecia appears in It's Always Sunny in Philadelphia.

 In 2009, Why? released their fourth album Eskimo Snow.
 The ten songs on the album were recorded during the Alopecia sessions and are described by Yoni Wolf as "the least hip-hop out of anything I've ever been involved with."

 On June 27, 2012, the band announced via Stereogum that they would be releasing their new EP Sod in the Seed on August 13 on City Slang.
 In the same article, they premiered the title track.
 The song is more upbeat than any of the tracks on Eskimo Snow and contains rapping, which had been absent on the previous album.

 Mumps, Etc., their fifth album, was released on October 9, 2012.

 In 2013, the band released an EP entitled Golden Tickets on the Joyful Noise label.
-The Golden Tickets EP is "a collection of personalized 'theme songs' for and about seven specific WHY? fans.
+They described it as "a collection of personalized 'theme songs' for and about seven specific WHY? fans.
 Over the course of several months, Yoni and Josiah Wolf internet-stalked these fans for the purpose of crafting musical homages which would end up on this album."
-One track on the album focuses on an individual's Twitter feed, while Dropjaw lipreads the verbal meanderings of a fan who sent them a soundless video of himself talking into a camera.
 The band's sixth album, Moh Lhean, was released on March 3, 2017.
 Their album The Well I Fell Into was released on August 2, 2024.